KalvaNaveen/E-GMAT-SCORE-CHECK/README.md

         this commmand helps to install all the required packages. once the installation is done, just follow step2.

-`step2` :Run `ng serve --open` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically open in default browser in you system.
+`step2` :enter this `ng serve --open` command in command(or Terminal) window for to open application and this one runs under dev server. after execute thecommand you can Navigate to `http://localhost:4200/`.

 ## ----------------- Well well `You did!` & Thant's it Enjoy ---------------------